wirechat/wirechat/README.md

 ///Deleting conversation :note this will only delete or hide messages from the user who deleted the conversation
-//messages will be retained with the other user , the conversation will only permanenlty be deleted if the other
+//messages will be still be accesible to other participants of the conversation until the also delete the conversatoin
-//user also deleted the conversation
-$auth->deleteConversationWith($user);
+$auth->deleteConversation();

 ```